threefoldfoundation/info_threefold/src/concepts/farming_cultivation/cloud_production_rate.md

 # The Cloud Production Rate (CPR)

-The performance/capability of a 3Node is attributed by the [Cloud Units](cloud_units) (capacity) made available, that is summarized by a [Cloud Production Rate (CPR)](cloud_production_rate).
+The performance/productivity of a 3Node is calculated by the amount of [Cloud Units](cloud_units) (capacity) made available.
+This is summarized by a [Cloud Production Rate (CPR)](cloud_production_rate).

 CPR defines the output capability just like a Solar Panel's output would be measured in kilowatt-hour (kWh).

-CPR indicated how 'productive' a 3Node is.
 The more capacity is added, the higher the CPR. and the more TFT is earned.
 It enables any Farmer to select the best 3Node option according to their available budget.

 To calculate the CPR, a very simple and straight-forward formula is used: